Cash register inspection: What is it and how can I prepare?

 May I refuse the cash register inspection?

-In fact, you are entitled to refuse the cash inspection.
-The problem is that the auditor will then initiate a comprehensive audit.
-This is then much more time-consuming and can no longer be refused or delayed.
-By the way, a cash audit is possible even if you yourself are not present as the managing director.
-The auditor will then obtain the desired information through one of your employees.
-Our tip: If you are seldom personally present in the business, you should instruct a trusted employee in the cash books and the cash register system.
-Your tax advisor may also be able to spontaneously accompany the cash inspection.
-However, there are other ways in which you can prepare yourself for the cash audit.
+In fact, you are entitled to refuse a cash register inspection.
+The problem is that the auditor will then be all the more likely to initiate a comprehensive tax audit.
+This is significantly more time-consuming and cannot be refused or delayed.
+Incidentally, a cash register inspection can still take place even if you, as the managing director, are not present.
+The auditor will then obtain the required information through one of your employees.
+Our tip: If you are rarely present in the store in person, you should thoroughly train a trusted employee on the cash books and the cash register system.
+Your tax advisor may also be able to accompany the cash register audit on short notice.
+However, there are other ways you can prepare for the cash register audit.

 How do I prepare for the cash register inspection?

 First things first: Of course, your POS system should meet all legal requirements and be TSE-compliant.
-Users of digital POS systems such as LocaFox have a clear advantage here.
-This is because they are legally compliant by design and also fulfill the TSE obligation.
-You should also make sure that your bookkeeping is clean, tidy and up to date.
-Here, too, a digital POS system is helpful, as all relevant data can be stored securely in the cloud and compiled clearly in a matter of seconds.
-This is also appreciated by the auditor of the tax office.
-You want to be on the safe side?
+Users of digital POS systems like LocaFox’s have a clear advantage here.
+That’s because these systems are inherently compliant with the law and also meet the TSE requirement.
+You should also ensure that your bookkeeping is accurate, organized, and up to date.
+Here, too, a digital POS system is helpful, as all relevant data is securely stored in the cloud and can be clearly compiled in a matter of seconds.
+The tax auditor will certainly appreciate this as well.
+Want to play it safe?
 Then ask yourself the following questions in advance:

 • Are my revenues and expenses fully recorded and clearly separated?